GCR carriages - Parker style

 The roof had a flat-top, similar to the GNR Howlden roof, but with a more generous radius above the sides.

-George Dow got this right in his GCR trilogy but a length of "45ft" has been quoted by many hands for these carriages, including model railway kit-makers and Hugh Longworth, who inconsistently states both the right and the wrong lengths.
+George Dow got this right in his GCR trilogy but an erroneous length of "45ft" has been quoted by many hands for these carriages, including model railway kit-makers and Hugh Longworth, who inconsistently states both the right and the wrong lengths.

 3rd brake (BTK)

-This is the Diagram of the Parker design of 1898 and one of three virtually identical ones: 5A6-5A8.
+His Diagram for the 3rd brake is actually one of three virtually identical ones: 5A6-5A8.
 Note the assymetrical ends: bow-ended facing inside the train but the guard's end, flat-ended.
 Hence the body length of 45'9" (which I have rounded from the actual 45'9½").
 As far as I can tell there were no rear facing windows.
 That feature was introduced later in Robinson's designs.
-The second one to this diagram, No 1000, was dual braked, vacuum and Westinghouse, for cross-country trains over the NER.
+The second one built to this diagram, No 1000, was dual braked, vacuum and Westinghouse, for cross-country trains over the NER.
 The air brake was removed in the late 1920s.

 I don't have a portrait of this design but can offer one in LNER service at Nottingham Victoria, although it's the far side to that shown in the diagram.
 The date is c.1929 judging by the loco details and it's interesting for two reasons:

-- the lining is a compromise of the LNER former GNR style with full lining around the curves below the waist but, above, confined to the verticals.
-I was under the impression that all the lining was ommitted and that may have been a later simplification but as this photo and the next one shows, these carriages were lined at first.
+- the lining is a blend of the GCR style below the waist with full lining around the curves but, above, GNR/LNER style confined to the verticals.
+I was under the impression that all the lining was omitted and that may have been a later simplification when these carriages went into secondary services but as this photo and the next one shows, they were lined at first.

 - seen in the south facing bay at Nottingham Victoria from which GN-section trains departed for Grantham, this Parker carriage is twenty years old and it's been cascaded into secondary service and modernisation of much older ex-GNR carriages.
 If only we could see the rest of the formation!
 Mixtures like this were plentiful in secondary services but tend not to be "seen" by modellers.
 Photographer unknown, author's collection.